 Fighting Over Darwin, State by State

 In November 1995, Alabama’s Board of Education voted to place stickers on public school biology textbooks instructing high school students that evolution was “a controversial theory” and that “any statement about life’s origins should be considered as theory, not fact.”
-In November 2001, the language on the sticker was revised.
-The new language instructs students to “learn to make distinctions between the multiple meanings of evolution” and “to wrestle with the unanswered questions and unresolved problems still faced by evolutionary theory.”
+Although the language has been tweaked over the years, the board voted unanimously in 2001 and 2005 to keep using the stickers.

 In 2002, after receiving a petition signed by more than 2,000 parents complaining that alternative theories to evolution were not being presented in public school science textbooks, the school board in Cobb County, Ga., placed stickers on biology textbooks instructing students that “evolution is a theory, not a fact, regarding the origin of living things.”
 In January 2005, a federal judge ruled that the stickers were unconstitutional because they had the effect of endorsing a religious viewpoint.
 The county school board removed the stickers but appealed the ruling.
 In December 2006, following a settlement with the ACLU, the school board withdrew its appeal.

-The teaching of evolution in Kansas has been the subject of a long and contentious debate; indeed, the state’s Board of Education has rewritten its science education guidelines on four separate occasions since 1999.
-The latest change came in February 2007, when a new board voted to remove language that questioned the theory of evolution and included a controversial definition of science.
-The new standards require students to learn about evolution through natural selection and state that “biological evolution is used as a broad, unifying theoretical framework for biology.”
-Although the board’s science guidelines are used to draft the content of state exams, they do not determine what specifically is taught in local public school science classrooms.
+The teaching of evolution in Kansas has been the subject of a long and contentious debate; indeed, the state’s Board of Education has rewritten its science education guidelines on several occasions since 1999.
+A major change came in February 2007, when a new board voted to remove language from the science curriculum that questioned the theory of evolution and included a controversial definition of science.
+Then, in 2013, the board voted to adopt the Next Generation Science Standards, a new set of common guidelines for science education that were developed with input from 26 states.
+The standards indicate that students should be able to “communicate scientific information that common ancestry and biological evolution are supported by multiple lines of empirical evidence.”

 According to a Kentucky state law passed in 1976 and re-adopted in 1990, public school teachers who teach evolution may also teach “the theory of creation as presented in the Bible.”
-Although this law has not been challenged in court, reports vary over the extent to which creationism is actually taught in public schools.
+Although this law has not been challenged in court, reports vary over the extent to which creationism has been taught in public schools.
 In 1998, the Kentucky Board of Education voted to insert the word “evolution” for the first time into the state science curriculum guidelines.
 But just a year later, the board replaced “evolution” with the phrase “change over time.”
 Now, Kentucky is among several states poised to install the Next Generation Science Standards.

 In 1981, the Louisiana Legislature passed the Louisiana Balanced Treatment Act, which stipulated that whenever evolution was taught in a public school science classroom, creation science must be taught alongside it.
 In Edwards v.
 Aguillard (1987), the U.S. Supreme Court ruled that this law had a religious purpose and thus violated the Establishment Clause in the First Amendment to the U.S. Constitution.
 (The law is nonetheless still on the books.)
-In June 2008, Louisiana Gov. Bobby Jindal signed into law the Louisiana Science Education Act, which allows public school teachers and school boards to provide supplemental educational materials that “help students understand, analyze, critique, and review scientific theories in an objective manner.”
+In June 2008, Louisiana Gov. Bobby Jindal signed into law the controversial Louisiana Science Education Act, which allows public school teachers and school boards to provide supplemental educational materials that “help students understand, analyze, critique, and review scientific theories in an objective manner.”
 Opponents say the materials could allow the teaching of creationism in public schools, and they have tried unsuccessfully to repeal the law.
 A federal lawsuit filed by the ACLU in January 2014 alleges that one Louisiana school district has promoted religion and taught creationism.